m0lentum/molentum.github.io/_drafts/starframe-devlog-constraints.md

 ### Impulses with Projected Gauss-Seidel

-I based this solver almost entirely on [this 2005 paper by Erin Catto][cat05], with some input from the book Game Physics by David Eberly.
-It took me a long time to get a sufficient grasp of the math, and in hindsight I should have looked up more sources at this point, but just reading this over and over about fifty times ended up getting me a working solver.
-Can't complain about that.
+I based this solver almost entirely on [this 2005 paper by Erin Catto][cat05], with some input from the book Game Physics by David Eberly and other content from the [Box2D publications page][box2dpub].
+This was a long learning process that involved a _ton_ of reading the same things over and over, and almost none of the code I wrote for this is used anymore, but lots of invaluable understanding was gained.

 I recommend also reading the paper after (or before) you read this post.
 I might have omitted or been unclear about something that the paper says better, or vice versa.
-In general, reading many different takes on the same thing is the most effective way to understand complicated topics!
+In general, reading many different takes on the same thing is an effective way to understand complicated topics!
 {: .sidenote}

 This will be by far the longest section of this post because I'll cover